cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 ## endMatch

-This object will be sent from the server to the clients.
+This communication type will be sent from the server to the clients.
 It will be sent when either a client's last move has won the match or a player has quit the match.
 It will also notify the clients of the results.

 ```javasctipt
 {